-Sometimes despite your best efforts teeth can become diseased because of the effects of decay, cavities, injury or even extreme wear.
-When the dental pulp inside the tooth becomes diseased or dies you may experience tooth aches, sensitivity to hot and cold, discolouration, swelling or abscesses.
+Sometimes despite your best efforts, teeth can become diseased because of the effects of decay, cavities, injury or even extreme wear.
+When the dental pulp inside the tooth becomes diseased or dies, you may experience tooth aches, sensitivity to hot and cold temperatures, discolouration, swelling or abscesses.

 Once upon a time the only solution to this kind of tooth disease was to remove the tooth, however these days a root canal treatment can save the tooth.
 A root canal procedure involves removing the infected pulp, disinfecting the space, then inserting fine dental files to strengthen the tooth, then covering with a final filling.

 Using a root canal to save the natural tooth is preferable to extracting and replacing the tooth, because natural teeth are more efficient at biting and chewing, plus they are stronger.